August 27, 2020

 Telemarketing is a type of marketing in which a company contacts customers or potential customers to build a relationship.
 Often called telesales or insides sales, telemarketing can help simplify the sales process, but it can also be a way to receive information from your customers.

-Telemarketing has traditionally been done simply over the phone, although today it can also include internet-based contacts.
+Telemarketing and telesales campaigns have traditionally been done simply over the phone, although today it can also include internet-based contacts.
 New technologies are also making face-to-face meetings or web conferencing appointments more common.
 Outbound telemarketing may also use recorded sales pitches that play automatically when a customer answers the phone.

 While telemarketing often involves sales, it is not just about pitching a brand, product or service.
 Telemarketing is a conversation between two people, and provides the chance to learn about potential customers, and to generate interest, create opportunities, and connecting with new people.
 Telemarketing can be used by a wide variety of businesses across many industries.

 Telemarketing campaigns can be configured to make a simple, one-call sale.
 And that may be the way many people think of it.
 However, telemarketing call centers actually support a much broader range of services, helping to build relationships, provide customer service and gather date – which can eventually lead to a closing a more complex sale.
 Their audiences can be either business-to-consumer (b2c) or business-to-business (b2b).

 Outbound telemarketing is probably the first thing that comes to mind for most people when they hear the term telemarketing.
 These programs are typically aimed at one of three areas: lead generation (gathering of information and contacts), sales (“pitches” for products or services), and other proactive types of campaigns in which potential or existing customers are contacted directly.